Skip to content

 † At least one authentication method is required: SSH_KEY_FILE or SSH_PASSWORD.
 Key-based authentication is strongly recommended.

-SSH_KEY_FILE and SSH_PASSWORD support the _FILE suffix for Docker secrets.
+SSH_KEY_FILE, SSH_PASSWORD, and SSH_KNOWN_HOSTS_FILE support the _FILE suffix for Docker secrets.
 For example, use SSH_KEY_FILE_FILE to read the private key path from a secret, or SSH_PASSWORD_FILE to read the password from a secret.

 How It Works